hiroharu-kato/neural_renderer/comparison_with_opendr.md

     <img src="https://raw.githubusercontent.com/hiroharu-kato/neural_renderer/master/misc/opendr/neural_renderer_-1_8_5.png" width=20%>
 </div>

 If the objective function is "the specified pixel should be brighter," the gradient by OpenDR cannot be used for optimization, while Neural Renderer calculates the desired gradient.
 This is accomplished by using the gradient back-propagated from the objective function to the renderer.
-This is the intention that we say "the differentiation of our renderer is designed for neural networks."
+This is the intention that we say "the backward pass of our renderer is designed for neural networks."